teddygroves/sphincter/docs/main_findings.md

 Our hypertensive challenge data also showed pronounced age and treatment differences, as shown in figure @fig-hypertension-effects.
-Specifically, we found that, for adult mice, blood pressure and vessel diameter tended to be less correlated, and that the `hyper2` treatment tended to increase pressure-diameter correlation compared with the `hyper1` treatment.
+Specifically, we found that, for the adult mice, blood pressure and vessel diameter were less correlated, and that the `hyper2` treatment was associated with increased pressure-diameter correlation compared with the `hyper1` treatment.

 ::: {#fig-hypertension-effects}
 ![](../plots/hypertension-age-and-treatment.png)